Xqhare/neith/README.md

 ## Data-types

 > [!IMPORTANT]
-> It supports only basic data-types, floating point numbers, booleans, strings, as well as Lists.
+> It supports only basic data-types: floating point numbers, booleans, strings, as well as Lists.

 Signed and unsigned integers are excluded for the sake of simplicity and ease of use.
 If you really need to use them, Neith is probably not for you, or you could parse them, up to you really.